exercism/v3/languages/python/exercises/concept/dicts/.docs/instructions.md

 ## 2. Add items from a list to a dictionary

-Implement a function that adds a list of items to the inventory:
+Implement a function that adds a list of items to a passed in inventory dictionary:

 ```python
 >>> add_items({"coal":1}, ["wood", "iron", "coal", "wood"])